Roland09/Lightsabers-Tutorial/README.md

 ### Introduction

-Two years ago, when I started with Unity, I created lightsaber (#1) like weapons to toy around in VR.
+Two years ago, when I started with Unity, I created lightsaber (see Addendum #1) like weapons to toy around in VR.
 Those have always been free for personal usage.
 Today I thought I'd try lightsaber like weapons in HDRP and share them as well.
-You can find the source code on github:
+You can find the source code on [github](https://github.com/Roland09/Lightsabers-Tutorial).

 ### Preview